A Thailand blog greets all Flemish people

 As for the Battle of the Golden Spurs, you're almost right.
 Admittedly not a real language battle, but rather an economic struggle for survival between the haughty French and the hard-working Flemings .

-By the way, don't forget that the “Bruges matins” took place on the same day, during which Jan Breydel and Pieter de Coninck and their entourage visited all the mansions of the French speakers and kept a great cleanse.
+By the way, don't forget that the “Brugse Metten” continued on the same day, during which Jan Breydel and Pieter de Coninck, with their entourage, visited all the mansions of the French speakers and kept them thoroughly chaste.

 They asked all residents to repeat the Flemish sentence: "SCHild en de VRIend".
 As soon as the French speakers muttered “SKILD and FRINT”, they were unceremoniously sent to the eternal hunting grounds.
 Club Brugge's football stadium is also called the “Jan Breydel stadium”.

-Oh dear Dutch people, who pronounce “SEVENTIG already SEVENTIG” and “lots of WIND today” as “FEEL FIND FENDAAG” And then they claim that they speak civilized Dutch, and we only speak a dialect.
+Oh dear Dutch people, who pronounce “SEVENTY AL SEVENTIG”, and “a lot of WIND today” as “FEEL FIND FENDAAG” And then claim that they speak civilized Dutch, and we only speak a dialect.

 Well, the Thai language also has its 5 intonations, so one day those many expat-Ollanders will learn to speak Dutch properly.